 Teacher Candidate:

-Clinical Teaching Start Date: Grade and Sub oject:
+Clinical Teaching Start Date: Grade and Subject:

 Cooperating Teacher:

 School & District:

 University Supervisor:

-Observations are expected to be in-pers professor first and indicate why a virtual is needed, please contact the course
+Observations are expected to be in-person visits.
+If a virtual observation professor first and indicate why a virtual observation was needed. ation is needed, please contact the course

 Observation Method Observation Number

-Observation Date: Time: to
+Observation Date: Tin

-I confirm that this o bservation was at least 45 minutes in length.
+I confirm that i this observation was at least 45 minutes in length.

-PRE-Observation Conference: Da te: Delivery:
+PRE-Observation Conference: Date: Delivery:

-POST-Observation Conference: D ate: Delivery:
+POST-Observation Conference: Date: Delivery:

 Observation Completed By:

-All observations for clinical Script the lesson on a separation Using the script of the lesson box of the appropriate dime Choose the appropriate design teachers must be at least 45 m ate document and attach the son list evidence and suggestion cript using the attachment field below. as for improvement into the evidence on of each dimension.

-TEACHER CANDIDATE LINIVERSITY SUPERVISOR COOPERATING TEACHER